carlshan/intro_to_computer_programming/OOP/Classes_Tutorial.md

 ### Intermediate

-Finish the exercises in `Part 1` and `Part 2`
+Finish the exercises in `Part 1` and `Part 2`.

-Then, using the `Card` and `Deck` class, create a simulation of the game `Blackjack` (AKA 21).
+Then, using the `Card` and `Deck` class, create a simulation of one of the following simple card games:

+**Option 1:** In-Between (1 player)

+*The rules of this game go as follows:*

+> Two cards are dealt from a deck.

+> Then a third card is dealt.

+> If the third card is between the first two cards, then the player wins.

+> If the third card is equal to either of the first two cards, or is outside of the set, then the player loses.

+**Option 2:** Larger Number (2 players)

+*The rules of this game are as follows:*

+> Players take turns playing rounds of this game.
+The first player to win 4 rounds, wins the game.
+>
+> **Each round occurs in the following manner:**
+>
+> During one round both players take turns drawing as many cards as they'd like from the deck.
+>
+> The goal is to get the highest point total (`"Ace", "King", "Queen"`, and `"Jack"` are all worth 10 points).
+>
+> Both players will take turns to draw as many cards as they'd like.
+>
+> At the end of the round, players compare their points.
+Whichever player has more points wins.
+>
+> However, if any player draws two cards with the same suit OR rank, they automatically lose.
+This is called a "bust".
+>
+> * For example if you drew `["Ace of Spades", "Three of Clubs", "Three of Hearts"]` you automatically lose, no matter what your opponent drew because there are two `"Three"`s.
+>
+> If both players ended up with hands where they "bust", they replay the round.
+>
+> The first player to win 4 rounds, wins the game.

+### Advanced

+**Option 1:** Create as close to a simulation of the game of `Blackjack` (AKA 21).

 If you are unfamiliar with this game, you can watch this [5 minute video explaining the game](https://www.youtube.com/watch?v=-9YGKFdP6sY).

-Or you can recreate another game.
-Make sure you let me know what you are thinking before you start, so I can let you know if it may be too ambitious.

-### Advanced

-Create as close to a simulation of the game of Texas 'Hold Em, or another variant of Poker that you would like.
+**Option 2:** You can also try to implement Texas 'Hold Em, or another variant of Poker that you would like.

-You don't have to implement any betting in the game.
+You don't have to implement any betting in these game.

 However I should be able to play a round in your game (e.g., I should be able to draw a hand, and compare my hand to yours.
 Whichever one is higher "wins" the round.)

-To do this you will need to write code that checks for which hand is higher.
+To do this you will need to write code that checks for which hand is "higher".

 You can see a full list of Poker hands from highest to lowest on this [webpage](https://www.pokerstars.com/poker/games/rules/?no_redirect=1).

+**Option 3:** Or you can recreate another card game.
+Make sure you let me know what you are thinking before you start, so we can check in about it.